BinaryIgor/blog/posts/index-a-crucial-data-structure-for-search-performance.md

 ```

 \
 In Postgres, it means that **we have a data structure, also B-tree in fact, where each row can appear multiple times and we can index complex/composite types like arrays, json or text documents**.
-Its structure is similar to the B-tree from the description above, but leaf nodes have a key (word/term from the document for example) and a list of matching tuples (<a href="https://www.crunchydata.com/blog/challenging-postgres-terminology" target="_blank">tuple and record are just other names for a table row</a>).
-The main difference between *GIN* and a standard B-tree index is that each tuple (row) can appear many times in this index, being associated with a different key, plus, it defines <a href="https://www.postgresql.org/docs/current/gin-builtin-opclasses.html" target="_blank">its own operators for querying</a> that each data type (like array or json/jsonb) needs to support.
+Its structure is similar to the B-tree from the description above, but leaf nodes have a key (word/term from the document for example) and a list of matching tuples (<a href="https://www.crunchydata.com/blog/challenging-postgres-terminology">tuple and record are just other names for a table row</a>).
+The main difference between *GIN* and a standard B-tree index is that each tuple (row) can appear many times in this index, being associated with a different key, plus, it defines <a href="https://www.postgresql.org/docs/current/gin-builtin-opclasses.html">its own operators for querying</a> that each data type (like array or json/jsonb) needs to support.
 Let's say that we have the table:
 ```
 CREATE TABLE account (
   id UUID PRIMARY KEY,